Dispute NYC Parking Tickets For Free

 Do your research

 Scammers and fraudsters are all around us, especially in big cities such as New York.
-Keep your eyes open and pay attention to any red flags, such as 100% guarantees that your parking ticket will be overturned (no one can guarantee anything), or the lack of a physical address of the law firm.
+Keep your eyes open and pay attention to any red flags, such as 100% guarantees that they will dismiss your parking ticket (no one can guarantee anything), or the lack of a physical address of the law firm.
 Crooked lawyers can often alter the evidence, come unprepared, or take on more clients than they can handle and not dedicate their time to you.

 Check your lawyer’s resume